aeverall/seestar/README.md

 dataframe = pd.DataFrame(array, columns=['glon', 'glat', 'Happ', 'colour])

-# Calculation of selection function - the dataframe is returned with columns for the fields of the stars and selection probability.
+# Calculation of selection function
+# - the dataframe is returned with columns for the fields of the stars and selection probability.
-dataframe = Galaxia_sf(dataframe, coords=['Happ', 'colour'], angles=['glon', 'glat'], method='observable')
+dataframe = Galaxia_sf(dataframe, method='observable',
+				coords=['Happ', 'colour'], angle_coords=['glon', 'glat'])
-# Method='observable' means calculating the selection function using observable properties (i.e. apparent magnitude and colour).
+# Method='observable' means calculating the selection function using observable properties
+# (i.e. apparent magnitude and colour).

 dataframe.union # The column of selection function probabilities
 ```